footdabmommy/wse/docs/source/ticket system.rst

 Well then support tickets are here for YOU!

 .. warning::
     Before making a ticket, ask yourself if a regular member can answer your question.
-If so, the #community-help channel is for you!
+If so, the `#community-help <https://canary.discord.com/channels/776986519910875168/936561352003158036>`_ channel is for you!
-    To make a ticket go to #make-a-ticket on our `discord server <https://discord.worstserverever.com>`_ and press the support ticket button.
+    To make a ticket go to `#make-a-ticket <https://canary.discord.com/channels/776986519910875168/835936704380272701>`_ on our `discord server <https://discord.worstserverever.com>`_ and press the support ticket button.
     Please then try to tell us what you need support with.
-Inactive tickets will be closed.
+Tickets that remain inactive or contain rude behavior will be closed.
     If the issue involves an in-game issue please provide relevant information (like coordinates and usernames).